lm3nitro/Projects/New/Scapy/Scapy SRC Port Scan.md

 ![Pasted image 20241013182339](https://github.com/user-attachments/assets/6afd356b-abd6-4e4b-9574-65b86aab0f32)

 ### Scanning the server with Nmap:

+To ensure that everything was configured as expected, I used namp:

-The port has been filtered by the IPtable rules:
+Based on the output below, the port has been filtered by the IPtable rules:

 ![Pasted image 20241013182741](https://github.com/user-attachments/assets/36997f92-3948-4815-a8bb-23ccd67b9b7b)

-#### Network trafifc from the client and server:
+### Network trafifc from the client and server:

-The server doesn't response to any prove from the client.
+The server doesn't response to any probes from the client.

 ![Pasted image 20241013183416](https://github.com/user-attachments/assets/92769562-5377-42ef-b724-79108f95634c)

-# Script creation:
+## Script creation:

+A oreviousky stated in the beginning, I will be utilizing Python and along withthe Scapy library:

 ![Pasted image 20241013191549](https://github.com/user-attachments/assets/0288b8c6-e0cc-426f-8204-29b82dd6a44e)

-### Scanning the server with specify source port  with Scapy:
+### Scanning the server with specify source ports with Scapy:

 ```